 The national expenditures from EU countries devoted to Marine Protected Areas amounted to €120,735,331 during the period studied.
 France, Spain, Italy and Croatia account for the largest share of total national expenditures.
-National expenditures are almost constant over time.
+National expenditures are almost constant over time (there is a slight increase in 2014 accentuated by the scale of the graph below).

-Figure 18: Trend for EU countries national expenditures over the period 2012-2014
+Figure 18: Trend for EU countries national expenditures over the period 2012-2014 by 17% in 2014.

-For non-EU countries, total national expenditures amounted to \pounds ,647,253 over the period 2012-2014.
-For this sample, the national budget decreased by 18% in 2013 and increased by 17% in 2014.
 The national budget of most of the non-EU countries remains almost constant.

-More details can be found in the country profiles.
+For non-EU countries, total national expenditures amounted to €2,647,253 over the period 2012-2014.
+For this sample, the national budget decreased by 18% in 2013 and increased